MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Keyword.md

 ### Returns
 |Type|Description|
 |-|-
-[KeywordUrls](./KeywordUrls.md)|The object that contains the keyword's final URLs, tracking template, and custom parameters.
+[KeywordUrls](./KeywordUrls.md)|The object used to manage the keyword's final URLs, tracking template, and custom parameters.